hammad11ali/mock-server/QUICK-REFERENCE.md

 - Verify nested conditions are valid
 - Test individual conditions before combining

+### **Timeout/Connection Issues**
+- For boolean timeout: Use `"timeout": true` (defaults to 5s)
+- For connection reset: Expect connection error, not HTTP response
+- For silent timeout: Client will timeout based on their settings
+- Check server logs for timeout/connection failure messages

 ### **Performance Issues**
 - Use implicit AND when possible (faster than `$and`)
 - Avoid deeply nested logical structures